 Always change the brake linings in pairs.
-Make sure that decoupling plate 7 is mounted on the piston side brake lining.
+Make sure that decoupling plate $\ref{1}$ is mounted on the piston side brake lining.

-- Operate the foot brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure - Add brake fluid to level A.
+Operate the foot brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.

+Add brake fluid to level A.

-Mount and tighten screw cap 1 with membrane 2 and the 0-ring.
+Mount and tighten screw cap with membrane and the O-ring.